 Note: Adjustment curves generated by the Print Control Wizard are flexible PressSync curves.
-They are embedded in a curve strategy (.icpro) to allow the use of multiple curves in a Print Condition.
+They are embedded in a Curve Strategy (.icpro) to allow the use of multiple curves in a Print Condition.

-Note: The flexible options for highlights and shadows are displayed between brackets in the Print Control Wizard, for example F35 (Min3.38%,h4,s6)
+Note: The flexible options for highlights and shadows are displayed between brackets in the Print Control Wizard, e.g. F35 (Min3.38%,h4,s6)